aristos32/exercise/README.md

 ### Documentation

 #### Dockerizition
-All services will be dockerized, using a combination of Dockerfile and docker-compose.
-I will use different ports for http and mysql than the default, to avoid conflicts with existing host services.
+All services were dockerized, using a combination of Dockerfile and docker-compose.
+I have used different ports for http and mysql than the default, to avoid conflicts with existing host services.
 The main reasoning for using docker is to have a uniform deployment of the project in any machine or OS.

 #### Retrieve the data at regular intervals
-We are asked to implement an automated mechanism to fetch the stock price data at regular intervals (e.g: every 1 minute).
+It was asked to implement an automated mechanism to fetch the stock price data at regular intervals (e.g: every 1 minute).
 For this reason I create a new command/CallAlphaVantageApi and used the command schedule in routes/console.php to run it in intervals.
 I think the command scheduler is a very nice high level alternative of the traditional linux cron jobs, and also the commands can be under source control, which will help us avoid mistakes on server setup.

-The ```/Console/Commands/CallAlphaVantageApi.php``` in performing various error handling, due to many issues that may come up on consuming a third party api.
-I check in turn for any networking issues or invalid urs, for http return status code, for any 'Information' in response which usually is about rate limits being reached, and for actual quote structure to be valid before doing any processing.
+The ```/Console/Commands/CallAlphaVantageApi.php``` is performing various error handling, due to many issues that may come up on consuming a third party api.
+I check in turn for any networking issues or invalid urls, for http return status code, for any 'Information' in response which indicates usually rate limits being reached, and for actual quote structure to be valid before doing any processing, which might be related to api internal errors.

 #### Endpoint to fetch the latest stock price
 This is the quote as we received it from the AlphaVantage Api, without any processing yet.